Prasannakumar019/TokenNumberDisplaySystem/README.md

     STM 32ide software

 ### Procedure:
-STEP 1: open proteus software and draw the schematic diagram.
+Step 1: open proteus software and draw the schematic diagram.

-STEP 2: open pcb layout and convert it to 3d view.
+Step 2: open pcb layout and convert it to 3d view.

-STEP 3: open ide software configure the I/O pins.
+Step 3: open ide software configure the I/O pins.

-STEP 4: write the code for seven segment display and buzzer.
+Step 4: write the code for seven segment display and buzzer.

-STEP 5: uplode the elf file and run.
+Step 5: uplode the elf file and run.

 ### Schematic: